Pick though the beans. Remove discolored, shriveled beans and any foreign material. Rinse well.

 In the morning drain beans and place in 4-quart pot on the stove with fresh water to cover by two inches.

-Bring to a boil, lower heat and simmer, covered, 30 minutes.
+Bring to a boil, cook for 10 minutes and lower heat, simmer covered, 30 minutes.

 Turn off heat, and drain when ready to add to slow cooker bowl.